Feb 14, 2019 1:00:00 AM

 “We once collaborated with an influencer from the states with 1.6m followers - much to our surprise she didn't deliver.
 We then connected with a super cute German influencer with a following of around 350,000.
 Through her channels, she generated a ridiculous amount of sales within the first 24 hours - we were blown away and this ultimately proved that engagement and trust are the keys to success for an influencer.”

 Naturally, this proves what most industry experts already agree on, that high engagement is far more important than actually following when it comes to influencer marketing.
 What is even more impressive is that NA-KD’s strategy has become self-sustainable.
 At first, NA-KD spent a lot of time inviting influencers, but they don’t anymore.
 Instead, users use the hashtag #nakdfashion to get their attention and hopefully land a collaboration.
-And as mentioned, the well-executed, micro influencer strategy has really paid off for NA-KD.
-In the less than four years since the company was founded, NA-KD has been named one of the 20 fastest growing companies in Europe as well as the fourth biggest fashion brand on Instagram and Youtube in Europe just after Zara, Dior, and Calzedonia.
-Today, NA-KD has close to 2 million followers on Instagram making it the biggest brand of it's kind based in Sweden.
+And as mentioned, the well-executed, micro-influencer strategy has really paid off for NA-KD.
+In less than four years since the company was founded, NA-KD has been named one of the 20 fastest-growing companies in Europe as well as the fourth biggest fashion brand on Instagram and Youtube in Europe just after Zara, Dior, and Calzedonia.
+Today, NA-KD has close to 2 million followers on Instagram making it the biggest brand of its kind based in Sweden.

 Firstly, having a solid strategy and clear goals is important.
 Although, that doesn’t necessarily mean you have to follow the same path as other brands.
 In fact, the three above-mentioned brands used three very different strategies which all helped them achieve amazing results.